madsobitsoe/Systemudvikling2021-cookbook/exercises/week4/index.md

     // We declare the "Text field/area" here in order to be able to use them in the clearFields method;
-    TextField textCprNumber = new TextField();  // a TextField is a single lined field TextArea resultField = new TextArea();      // a TextArea is a multiline text field - more advanced than TextField
+    TextField textCprNumber = new TextField();  // a TextField is a single lined field TextArea resultField = new TextArea();      // a TextArea is a multiline text field - more advanced than TextField DataValidator dataValidator = new DataValidator(); // create and instance of the  DataValidator class from week 2
     @Override
     public void start(Stage primaryStage) {     // a Stage is the main window for a JavaFX application primaryStage.setTitle("Enter CPR number and hit the button");   // set the title shown int th title bar